spinico/MethodRedirect/README.md

 #### Remarks

   - Calling a redirected static method using a direct function call may return a cached result.
 An alternative approach is to call the static function using the `Invoke` method of the corresponding `MethodInfo`.

+  - For direct normal method call, the `MethodRedirection` instance returned from a call to the `RedirectTo` method can be used to revert the method redirection to the original address.
+However, it is not actually possible to revert a redirected method call that is made **within** another already compiled (JITted) method since the address of the redirected method call will remain unchanged in the compiled method.
+See the unit tests of **Scenario5** for more details on this behavior.

 #### References